-• Establishment of Exclusion Zone: A preliminary 7 km radius exclusion zone for listed marine mammals and sea turtles must be established around each pile driving site in order to reduce the potential for serious injury or mortality of these species.
+- Establishment of Exclusion Zone: A preliminary 7 km radius exclusion zone for listed marine mammals and sea turtles must be established around each pile driving site in order to reduce the potential for serious injury or mortality of these species.
 The 7 km exclusion zone is based upon the field of ensonification at the 160dB level.
 The 7 km exclusion zone must be monitored from two locations.
 One observer must be based at or near the sound source and responsible for monitoring the 180 dB field of ensonification out to 1000m from the sound source.
 An additional observer must be located on a separate vessel navigating approximately 4-5 kms around the pile hammer monitoring 360° out to 7km from the sound source.
 If multiple piles are being driven, the field verification method may be used to modify the exclusion zone.
-Any new exclusion zone radius must be based on the most conservative measurement (i.e., the largest safety zone configuration), include an additional 'buffer' area extending out of the 160 dB zone, and

-- Field Verification of Exclusion Zone: Field verification of the exclusion zone must take place during pile driving of the first pile if the meteorological tower design includes multiple piles.
+Any new exclusion zone radius must be based on the most conservative measurement (i.e., the largest safety zone configuration), include an additional 'buffer' area extending out of the 160 dB zone, and be approved by BOEMRE and NMFS before implementing.
+Once approved, this zone must be used for all subsequent pile driving and be periodically re-evaluated based on the regular sound monitoring described in the Field Verification of Exclusion Zone section described below. - Field Verification of Exclusion Zone: Field verification of the exclusion zone must take place during pile driving of the first pile if the meteorological tower design includes multiple piles.
 The results of the measurements from the first pile must be used to establish a new exclusion zone which may be greater than or less than the 7 km default exclusion zone depending on the results of the field tests.
 Acoustic measurements must take place during the driving of the last half (deepest pile segment) for any given openwater pile.
 Two reference locations must be established at a distance of 500m and 5 km from the pile driving.
 Sound measurements must be taken at the reference locations at two depths (a depth at mid-water and a depth at approximately 1m above the seafloor).
-Sound pressure levels must be measured and reported in the field in dB re 1 μPa rms (impulse).
-An infrared range finder may be used to determine distance from the pile to the reference location. - Visual Monitoring of Exclusion Zone: Monitoring of the zones must be conducted by a qualified NMFS-approved observer.
+Sound pressure levels must be measured and reported in the field in dB re 1 μPa rms

+• Visual Monitoring of Exclusion Zone: Monitoring of the zones must be conducted by a qualified NMFS-approved observer.
 Visual observations must be made using binoculars or other suitable equipment during daylight hours.
 Data on all observations must be recorded based on standard marine mammal observer collection data.
 This must include: dates and locations of construction operations; time of observation, location and weather; details of marine mammal sightings (e.g., species, numbers, behavior); and details of any observed taking (behavioral disturbances or injury/mortality).
 Any significant observations concerning impacts on listed marine mammals or sea turtles must be transmitted to NMFS and BOEMRE within 48 hours.
 Any observed takes of listed marine mammals or sea turtles resulting in injury or mortality will be immediately (within 24 hours) reported to NMFS and BOEMRE.